 - " Time commitment - " Conflict of commitment with duties at Johns Hopkins - " Use of the Johns Hopkins name by and/or in connection with an outside activity - " Use of Johns Hopkins facilities and/or resources - " Academic freedom - " Certain activities that may be regulated by the faculty member's school (For example, Johns Hopkins University School of Medicine faculty may not provide clinical care outside the institution under a private agreement.)

-More detailed information regarding disclosure and professional commitment is available at web.jhu.edu/conflict\of\interest/disclosure\ requirements.
+More detailed information regarding disclosure and professional commitment is available at outsideinterests.jhu.edu/discloure-req.

 Private Consulting or Advising and Ownership of IP